 Subjects are re-contexualised from disciplines which are a society's primary source of new knowledge.
 The link between subjects and disciplines provides the best guarantee we have that the knowledge acquired by students at school does not rely solely on the authority of the individual teacher, but on the teacher as a member of a specialist subject community.

 Michael Young: Overcoming the crisis in curriculum theory: a knowledge-based approach.
-Journal of Curriculum Studies, 45:2, pp.101-118 oughbelieving Theology: Thinking th It is about asking questions answers that arise from inside will balance these three disciplinary lenses in order for pupils to become more religiously literate.
+Journal of Curriculum Studies, 45:2, pp.101-118 answers that arise from inside and answers raised through considering the nature of knowledge, existence and morality.